planetscale/docs/content/docs/secure-connection.md

 category: 'setting-up-your-planetscale-database'
 ---

-# Securing the connection to your PlanetScale database
+# Securing the connection to your PlanetScaleDB database

-This document describes how to encrypt and authenticate the connection between your application and your CNDb database using the HTTPS protocol.
+This document describes how to encrypt and authenticate the connection between your application and your PlanetScaleDB database using the HTTPS protocol.

 ## Overview

-By default, every [connection to a CNDb database](connecting-to-db) will use transport encryption if possible, using the [`PREFERRED` SSL mode](https://dev.mysql.com/doc/refman/5.7/en/connection-options.html#option_general_ssl-mode).
+By default, every [connection to a PlanetScaleDB database](connecting-to-db) will use transport encryption if possible, using the [`PREFERRED` SSL mode](https://dev.mysql.com/doc/refman/5.7/en/connection-options.html#option_general_ssl-mode).
 If the server cannot establish an encrypted connection, it will fall back to an unencrypted connection.

 To enforce encrypted transport, use the `--ssl-mode=REQUIRED` option in your MySQL connection string.